An Easy and Delicious Recipe For Ginger Crinkles

 Just a quick question.
 I was wondering how do the sprinkles of sugar get on top of your cookies?
 The debate with me and the fiance' tonight was take a salt shaker full of sugar after they are done, or press gently in a bowl of sugar after they have cooked.
 Either way, congratulations on another wonderful lens.

-Barbara Radisavljevic from Templeton, CA on September 10, 2010:
+Barbara Radisavljevic from Paso Robles, CA on September 10, 2010:

 I love any ginger cookies.
 I will have to try these.
 They look delicious, and I'm getting hungry.